Mastering the Order of Operations with Fractions: A full breakdown

 Understanding the order of operations, often remembered by the acronym PEMDAS/BODMAS (Parentheses/Brackets, Exponents/Orders, Multiplication and Division, Addition and Subtraction), is fundamental in mathematics.
-This guide delves into the intricacies of applying this crucial concept when working with fractions, a topic that often presents challenges for students.
+This guide walks through the intricacies of applying this crucial concept when working with fractions, a topic that often presents challenges for students.
 We'll explore the process step-by-step, clarifying common pitfalls and providing ample examples to solidify your understanding.
 Mastering this skill will significantly improve your ability to solve complex mathematical problems involving fractions.

 I. Understanding the Fundamentals: PEMDAS/BODMAS and Fractions